dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/10/14/kubernetes-aws-gardener-istio-letsencrypt-dirigible.md

     dns.gardener.cloud/ttl: "120"
 ```

-2. Configure "Gateway" and "VirtualService" for Dirigible application or any.
+2. Configure `Gateway` and `VirtualService` for Dirigible application or any.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3